 The Venture 2’s excellent performance is propelled by its 2.5-layer DryVent™ shell, a waterproof and breathable fabric that’s normally found in jackets in much higher price categories.
 Even with its spectacular rain protection, the Venture 2 is lightweight, weighing in at just 11.9 ounces.
 It’s super easy to jam it into your daypack as an emergency jacket without sacrificing much space for other items.

-Unlike many other waterproof jackets for women, The North Face Venture 2 works as a three-season jacket.
-The breathable 2.5-layer shell and pit-zip ventilation provide comfort in a variety of conditions.
+Unlike many other waterproof jackets for women, the Venture 2 works as a three-season jacket.
+The 2.5-layer shell and pit-zip ventilation provide comfort in a variety of conditions.
 You’ll find the Venture 2 better suited, however, for casual hikes and urban exploration than hardcore adventures in the wilderness.

 - Excellent waterproof